SitecorePowerShell/Book/security.md

 ## Security Hardening

-The time will come when you need to lock down the SPE module.
 The following section outlines steps you can take to minimize the surface area for attack.
-The following topics describe how to enable services and grant access to the various parts of the module.
+The following topics describe how to manage security for interfaces and services to the various parts of the module.

+### Session Elevation

+The various [interfaces](/interfaces.md) bundled with the module provide convenient ways to interact with the Sitecore API.
+The module provides a **User Account Control** feature akin to that of Microsoft Windows.

+#### User Account Control

+Let's have a look at the configurable features which make up the UAC.

+* **Gate** - The way in which scripts make their way into Sitecore through built-in interfaces.
+Includes the [Console](/console.md), [ISE](/scripting.md), and Content Editor via _Item Saving_.
+* **Token** - The object which expires after a predetermined time.
+These can be unique to each gate or shared.

 ### Configure Web Services